flint-xf-fan/Byzantine-Federated-RL/README.md

+## ⚠️ note ⚠️
+We plan to prepare an anaconda env file with updated list of packages, or a docker image, in a week or two.
+Stay tuned!

+## TODO
+⬜ anaconda env file with updated list of packages

+⬜ docker image (optional)

+⬜ update this README page

 # Federated Policy Gradient with Byzantine Resilience (FedPG-BR)
 This is the code for the FedPG-BR framework  presented in the paper: